A+| A| A-|

 MEETINGS OF THE BOARD

-During the year under review, a meeting of Independent Directors was held on 27th March, 2024 wherein the performance of the Non-Independent Directors and the Board as a whole, its committees were reviewed.
-The Independent Directors at their meeting also inter alia assessed the quality, quantity and timeliness of flow of information between the Company management and the Board of Directors of the Company.
+During the year under review, a meeting of Independent Directors was held on 13 th March, 2025 wherein the performance of the Non-Independent Directors and the Board as a whole, its committees were reviewed.
+The Independent Directors at their meeting also inter alia assessed the quality, quantity and timeliness of flow of information between the Company's management and the Board of Directors of the Company.

 COMMITTEES OF THE BOARD